-Russia's most important and prolific scientific satellite will have to change its flight path this year, if it is to continue its invaluable mission into 2018 and beyond.
+Russia's most important and prolific scientific satellite has changed its flight path on July 16 to continue its invaluable mission into 2018 and beyond.

 The Spektr-R control room at NPO Lavochkin circa 2016.

 By January 2017, more than 100 requests from different countries for observation time on the Spektr-R orbital radio telescope had been received for the 5th round of the so-called open scientific program which was to begin on July 1, 2017.
 According to Yuri Kovalev, the head of Spektr-R's scientific program, demand for the observatory is increasing as more scientists are realizing its capabilities.
 In the meantime, the spacecraft needs a crucial orbit correction.

 Since its last major orbit correction in March 2012, Spektr-R has been orbiting the Earth in very dynamic but safe orbit.
 Original calculations indicated that its solar panels would be receiving enough sunlight until the onset of prolonged eclipses of the Sun by the Earth on Jan.
 21, 2017.
 The spacecraft was also originally projected to be safe from falling back to Earth until July 18, 2021.

 However by the middle of 2016, the Spektr-R descended to within 7,030-7,230 kilometers from the center of the Earth, or close enough for our planet's gravitational influence to begin disturbing the satellite's orbit with effects that could not be precisely anticipated back in 2012.

 The new trajectory measurements made in the second half of 2016 showed that Spektr-R would plunge back to Earth on May 21, 2018, though its unacceptable lighting situation was now pushed back from January 2017 to January 2018.
 Therefore, urgent correction in 2016 was no longer deemed necessary.